sogeuni/contents/_abs/bibliography.md

 _Penguin Pete_ has quite a number of shell scripting tips and hints on [his superb site](http://www.penguinpetes.com).
 Highly recommended.

-The excellent _Bash Reference Manual_, by Chet Ramey and Brian Fox, distributed as part of the _bash-2-doc_ package (available as an [[filearchiv#^RPMREF|rpm]]).
+The excellent _Bash Reference Manual_, by Chet Ramey and Brian Fox, distributed as part of the _bash-2-doc_ package (available as an [[file-and-archiving-commands#^RPMREF|rpm]]).
 See especially the instructive example scripts in this package.

 John Lion's classic, [_A Commentary on the Sixth Edition UNIX Operating System_](http://www.lemis.com/grog/Documentation/Lions/index.html).